 The Waltrip High School College Access Center is available to students in grades 9-12.
-All seniors can contact Ms. Monsivais at liliana.monsivais@houstonisd.org and all 9th-11th graders can contact Ms. Rollie at jennifer.rollie@houstonisd.org for the various programs and college assistance that is available.
+All students can contact Ms. Kelley at natalie.kelley2@houstonisd.org or Mr. Weltin at timweltin@gmail.com.
+Additionally, 9th - 11th grade students have additional support through Ms. Rollie at jennifer.rollie@houstonisd.org to learn about the various programs and college assistance that is available.